-Besides my clam stuffed mushrooms, fried calamari is another favorite Italian appetizer of mine to order when I go to Olive Garden!
-It’s so flavorful, tender, and full of crunch.
+Besides my clam stuffed mushrooms fried calamari is another favorite seafood appetizer of mine to order when I go to Olive Garden!
+It’s so flavorful, tender, and full of crunch like my eggplant fries.

 Making your own fried squid rings at home is not nearly as difficult as it looks!

 Calamari can be prepared in less than 20 minutes, needs a few simple ingredients, and cooks in just 3 minutes!